omza/klax.dashboard/README.md

-# Smart-Environment-Demo
+# Klax-Dashboard

-Use Case Demo for P&amp;S!
-Smart Environment Sensors
+Use Case Demo for Klax Meter Data